Graispect/dear-mk/README.md

-# to n from mk — letter-writing app
+# dear mk — letter-writing app

 a letter-writing experience.
 choose the type.